verhas/jamal/README.md

 implements the Java scripting API and the interpreter is available on the classpath when Jamal is executed.

-The following two examples show how eval can be used to evaluate simple arithmetic expressions using thr Java built-in JavaScript interpreter.
-Note that in the second example the macro `eval` is preceeded with the character `#` therefore the body of the macro is parsed for other macros before `eval` itself is invoked.
+The following two examples show how `eval` can be used to evaluate simple arithmetic expressions using the Java built-in JavaScript interpreter.
+Note that in the second example the macro `eval` is preceded with the character `#` therefore the body of the macro is parsed for other macros before `eval` itself is invoked.
 That way `{a}` and `{b}` are replaced with their defined values and what eval sees is `1+2`.